 We never enter into friendships with the idea that they come with a shelf life.
 The very meaning of “BFF” is “best friends forever.”
-You share things with your BFF that you don’t typically share with others; that’s just the nature of friendships.
+You share things with your BFF that you don’t typically share with others - that’s just the nature of friendships.
 Best friends are kindred souls.

 I once made the fateful decision to end a long-time friendship.
 It was something I considered over a long period of time because ending the friendship would involve more than just the two of us.
-We shared a group of friends; a sisterhood of sorts, and I knew that my decision would affect everyone in the group.
+We shared a group of friends – a sisterhood, and I knew that my decision would affect everyone in the group.

-Now, when she and I run into each other, there’s no animosity and no tension.
+Now, when she and I run into each other there’s no animosity and no tension.
 We can be civil to one another and everyone around us feels more comfortable – at least more comfortable than they felt during some formerly tense and awkward moments.

-Tact And Grace
+Tact and Grace

-I don’t recommend breaking up with your BFF by de-friending her on Facebook.
-That was just how I handled it and I’ll be the first to admit that I could have handled it much better.
+I don’t recommend breaking up with your BFF by de-friending her on Facebook, that was just how I handled it, and I’ll be the first to admit that I could have handled it much better.
 While it sends a very distinct message that says, “I don’t want to be friends anymore,” it doesn’t have the resolve and closure that a true friendship deserves, even after it’s deteriorated.

-How you handle your own breakup is your personal business.
+How you handle your own break up is your personal business.
 You have to take into consideration the circumstances surrounding your particular situation.
-No matter how you choose to handle the goodbyes, the important thing is that it’s done with tact and grace to honor the shared connection you once had.
-I didn’t do that with my own situation, but we're all a work in progress.
+No matter how you choose to handle your break up, the important thing is that it’s done with some tact and grace – something I didn’t do.

-I Love You, I Just Don’t Like You
+I Love You – I Just Don’t Like You

 Given different circumstances, I would have preferred sitting down with her and just laying the cards out on the table.
 Even though I didn’t feel like I deserved the way she treated me at times, that last little bit of friendship left in me wanted to respect the union that had been forged so many years ago.
 We were once inseparable and we shared a very long history.

-Toxic Friendships And Bad Habits
+Toxic Friendships and Bad Habits

-Toxic relationships and good health do not walk hand-in-hand.
-There could be many reasons why a friendship is no longer working for you, but if you’re sure that you’re ready to break up with your BFF, then you should feel confident that you’re not only making a personal choice but a healthy decision as well.
+There may be many reasons why a friendship is no longer working for you, but if you’re sure that you’re ready to break up with your BFF, then you should feel confident that you’re not only making a personal choice but a healthy decision as well.